I Love My Local Bookshop

 Illustration of The Book House, Floyd, VA - Michael Lamanna

-On a recent visit, for instance, I discovered Enchanted Lion Books, a publisher out of Brooklyn that produces lovely new works and reprints of older classics.
-Their Chirri & Chirra series by Kaya Doi (author) and Yuki Kaneko (translator) is delightful—quiet, whimsical adventures that feel like stepping into a dream.
-Like so many of their titles (I'm thinking of The Boy Who Became a Parrot: A Foolish Biography of Edward Lear Who Invented Nonsense by Wolverton Hill and The Happy Hunter by Roger Duvoisin), the Chirri & Chirra series balance the playful with the contemplative, which is exactly the kind of spirit I’m grateful to find on the shelves of our local shop.
+On a recent visit, for instance, one of the owners was excited to point me in the direction of several picture books with striking artwork published by Enchanted Lion Books out of Brooklyn.
+Their Chirri & Chirra series by Kaya Doi is delightful—quiet, whimsical adventures that feel like stepping into a dream.
+Like so many of their titles (I'm thinking of The Boy Who Became a Parrot: A Foolish Biography of Edward Lear Who Invented Nonsense by Wolverton Hill and The Happy Hunter by Roger Duvoisin), the Chirri & Chirra series balances the playful with the contemplative, which is exactly the kind of spirit I’m grateful to find on the shelves of our local shop.

 Of course, I’ve lived through the Amazon revolution.
 I’m not oblivious to the uphill battle bookstores face, but this shop of ours makes me hopeful that all is not lost.
-There's something of an enduring quality in the sincere and beautifully executed vision of the owners.
+There's an enduring quality in the sincere and beautifully executed vision of the owners.
 It’s a vision that consciously engages with and enhances the eclectic character of the town.
 And it comes at a time when there is a rising tide of support for bookstores, with things like Bookshop.org giving them a fighting chance.
 Hopeful?
 Yes, and I plan to do my part to keep them alive.

 Because I love my local bookshop.